gkobilansky/headline-goat/README.md

 **Test any text element** — Headlines, subheadings, CTAs, value props.
 If it's text, you can test it.

 **Two ways to define tests** — Use CLI commands when you want centralized control, or data attributes when you want tests defined alongside the markup.
-Mix both approaches on the same site.
+Mix both approaches for the same test.

 **Minimal by design** — ~2000 lines of Go.
 Easy to read, easy to understand, easy to extend.
 The entire codebase fits in your head.